 Knowledge of literary, cultural and intellectual history as well as identification of author or work through a critical statement or biographical information.
 Also identification of details of character, plot or setting of work.

-The literary-historical scope of the test follows the distribution below.
+The literary-historical scope of the GRE Subject test in English follows the distribution below.

 |2.
 British Literature to 1660 (including Milton)||25–30%|